Q. Why should I hire an Immigration Consultant?

 Q. How long will it take to process my admission into a college or university?

-We encourage you to start the process at least six months in advance of the
+A. We encourage you to start the process at least six months in advance

 academic year of interest.